 As ministers concerned with moral and religious reform, McGuffey and Weems had similar motives for writing.
 Both men also believed that the best way to improve the moral fiber of society was to educate children.
 Washington provided the perfect role model, and McGuffey turned the cherry tree myth into a story specifically aimed at children.
 Follow-up questions at the end of McGuffey’s cherry tree story reinforce its message: “How did his father feel toward him when he made his confession?
 What may we expect by confessing our faults?”5

 By the 1830s, the cherry tree myth was firmly entrenched in American culture, as the case of Joice Heth clearly shows.
 Heth was an elderly enslaved woman purchased by P.T.
 Barnum in 1835.
-He made her into a sideshow attraction, billing her as the slave who had raised George Washington.
+He made her into a sideshow attraction, billing her as an enslaved woman who had raised George Washington.
 (If true, this would have made her 161 years old.)
-Heth had many physical characteristics of extreme old age, most likely due to her lifetime in slavery.
+Heth had many physical characteristics of extreme old age.
 The stories she told about Washington--including the cherry tree myth--were right out of Weems.
-Heth was credible because she was telling stories that people already knew.
+Heth was seen as credible because she was telling stories that people already knew.

 The cherry tree myth has endured for more than two hundred years probably because we like the story, which has become an important part of Americans' cultural heritage.
 It has been featured in comic strips and cartoons, especially political cartoons.
 Americans like to use the myth as a standard for politicians; presidents from William McKinley and Theodore Roosevelt to Richard Nixon, George W. Bush, and Barack Obama have been featured in cherry-tree themed cartoons.
 The longevity of the cherry tree myth is demonstrative of both American ideals and Washington’s legacy.

 1 Mason Locke Weems, The Life of Washington the Great (Augusta, GA: George P. Randolph, 1806), 8-9.